Nourine-Sabry/GSE40289-doxorubicin-RNAseq-pipeline-limma/analysis1.md

 ## Discussion:

+- Transcriptomic profiling at 16 hours post-doxorubicin exposure supports a mechanism of cardiomyocyte injury mediated primarily through DNA damage rather than diffuse, nonspecific toxicity.
+In wild-type hearts, upregulated genes were significantly enriched for p53 signaling and DNA replication pathways.
+P53 functions as the principal cellular sensor of DNA double-strand breaks, and doxorubicin is established to induce such breaks specifically via topoisomerase IIβ (Top2b) inhibition.
+Consequently, activation of the p53 transcriptional program within 16 hours is consistent with a direct genotoxic mechanism, distinct from secondary effects downstream of generalized oxidative stress.

+- Conversely, downregulated genes in wild-type samples were enriched for pathways related to calcium signaling and cardiac muscle contraction, including substantial overlap with KEGG pathways for hypertrophic cardiomyopathy, dilated cardiomyopathy, and arrhythmogenic right ventricular cardiomyopathy.
+This pattern indicates a transcriptional deprioritization of specialized contractile machinery during acute genotoxic stress.
+Such reprogramming represents a plausible early molecular event preceding the contractile dysfunction clinically manifested as reduced ejection fraction following chronic doxorubicin exposure, although the present dataset captures only the acute 16-hour window.

+- Notably, neither p53 pathway activation nor suppression of contractile genes was observed in Top2b knockout hearts.
+If Top2b were incidental to doxorubicin-induced toxicity, an attenuated but qualitatively similar transcriptional signature would be anticipated in the knockout.
+This finding indicates that, in the absence of Top2b, doxorubicin fails to engage the canonical genotoxic response pathway altogether, rather than eliciting a diminished version of the same injury.

+## References:

+1. Zhang et al. Transcriptomic profiling reveals p53 as a key regulator of doxorubicin-induced cardiotoxicity.
+Cell Death Discovery (2019).

+2. Ceja et al. A review of the pathophysiological mechanisms of doxorubicin-induced cardiotoxicity and aging. npj Aging (2024).

+3. Zhang et al. Identification of the molecular basis of doxorubicin-induced cardiotoxicity.
+Nature Medicine (2012).

 ## Acknowledgement:

 This project was completed as part of my RNA-seq learning journey and was inspired by concepts and workflows introduced in the DataCamp course ["Differential Expression Analysis with Limma in R"](https://app.datacamp.com/learn/courses/differential-expression-analysis-with-limma-in-r).
 Portions of the analysis structure and some code elements were adapted from course exercises and instructional materials for educational purposes.
 The transcriptomic analysis, downstream analyses, and interpretation were conducted as a public reanalysis project.